laravel/docs/scheduling.md

              ->daily()
              ->appendOutputTo($filePath);

-Using the `emailOutputTo` method, you may e-mail the output to an e-mail address of your choice.
-Before e-mailing the output of a task, you should configure Laravel's [e-mail services](/docs/{{version}}/mail):
+Using the `emailOutputTo` method, you may email the output to an email address of your choice.
+Before emailing the output of a task, you should configure Laravel's [email services](/docs/{{version}}/mail):

-    $schedule->command('foo')
+    $schedule->command('report:generate')
              ->daily()
              ->sendOutputTo($filePath)
-             ->emailOutputTo('foo@example.com');
+             ->emailOutputTo('taylor@example.com');

-If you only want to e-mail the output if the command fails, use the `emailOutputOnFailure` method:
+If you only want to email the output if the scheduled Artisan or system command terminates with a non-zero exit code, use the `emailOutputOnFailure` method:

-    $schedule->command('foo')
+    $schedule->command('report:generate')
              ->daily()
-             ->emailOutputOnFailure('foo@example.com');
+             ->emailOutputOnFailure('taylor@example.com');

 > {note} The `emailOutputTo`, `emailOutputOnFailure`, `sendOutputTo`, and `appendOutputTo` methods are exclusive to the `command` and `exec` methods.

 <a name="task-hooks"></a>
 ## Task Hooks

-Using the `before` and `after` methods, you may specify code to be executed before and after the scheduled task is complete:
+Using the `before` and `after` methods, you may specify code to be executed before and after the scheduled task is executed:

     $schedule->command('emails:send')
              ->daily()
              ->before(function () {
-                 // Task is about to start...
+                 // The task is about to execute...
              })
              ->after(function () {
-                 // Task is complete...
+                 // The task has executed...
              });

-The `onSuccess` and `onFailure` methods allow you to specify code to be executed if the scheduled task succeeds or fails:
+The `onSuccess` and `onFailure` methods allow you to specify code to be executed if the scheduled task succeeds or fails.
+A failure indicates that the scheduled Artisan or system command terminated with a non-zero exit code:

     $schedule->command('emails:send')
              ->daily()